Alford T. Welch

 Alford T. Welch is a Professor of Religious Studies at Michigan State University.
-Welch got his Ph.D. degree in Arabic and Islamic Studies from the University of Edinburgh in 1970.
+Welch received his Ph.D. degree in Arabic and Islamic Studies from the University of Edinburgh in 1970.
 He also holds a M.Div. degree on Biblical language, literature and Near Eastern history from Southern Baptist Theological Seminary.
 Welch's research areas include History of religions, and Arabic and Islamic studies.